- Find the best instructor

 Can I learn with a female driving instructor?

 We realise that some people would prefer to have a female instructor.
-If you have a gender preference just pop a note to our Customer Happiness team on live chat before you make your booking.

 While we’ll be sure to take note of your preference there are fewer female instructors around, so they tend to be in greater demand.
 If you’re really keen on learning with a female instructor we’ll try our best to make that happen, but it could take us a bit longer to get you matched.

 That said, we believe genders are irrelevant when it comes to finding an excellent instructor!
-All our instructors are highly qualified and DBS checked to ensure you a safe (and totally awesome!) learning experience.

 How it works